 Rosenberg & Gluck, L.L.P. represents personal injury victims on Long Island.
 If you suffered a spinal cord injury of any type in an accident on Long Island caused by someone else, we urge you to call our firm for a free consultation.

 If you hire us to represent you, a lawyer from our firm can:

 - Gather evidence of their liability and the extent of your injuries

 - Negotiate with the responsible party’s insurance company for a fair settlement offer

 - Take the case to trial if they are not willing to make you a fair settlement offer

 We provide you with these services on a contingency-fee basis where you pay us nothing in advance.
 In this arrangement, we do not charge you legal fees unless and until you recover compensation in your case.

 For a free consultation on your case, call Rosenberg & Gluck, L.L.P. today at (631) 451-7900.
-Our multilingual client services include assistance in Spanish and Russian.
+Our multilingual client services include assistance in Spanish.